-For the average music director, the 2011/12 season was a good year financially and from a historical perspective, it was the first time that average annual compensation broke the half-million threshold ($517,649 to be precise).
-Although a few high profile positions left vacant brought the average increase down from previous seasons, most music directors saw their earnings increase by at least 2.46 percent.
+For the average music director, the 2012/13 season was a good year financially; although a few high profile positions remained vacant that season, such as Boston and Philadelphia, brought the average increase lower than it would have been otherwise, most music directors saw their earnings increase by 3.43 percent.

-In order to provide information that is as accurate as possible, data from the 2011/12 season is gathered from the following sources:
+In order to provide information that is as accurate as possible, info from the 2012/13 season is gathered from the following sources:

 Adaptistration makes no claim to the accuracy of information from documents compiled or reported by external sources.
 If you have reason to believe any of the information is inaccurate or has changed since reported in any of the above sources and you can provide documentation to such effect, please feel free to use the following form to submit a notice.